ArchangelX360/ycsb-visualization/README.md

 This is not a problem for us as our extension module provide no added value for small benchmarks.
 Indeed, they are too fast to take advantage of a real-time display.

+Sometimes our module is faster on Throughputs but has a larger execution time due to databases connexions and storage thread initialization and shutdown.
+We invite you to consult the report for more information.

 ##### Database

 The storage process, as it is implemented, should work regardless of the database thus you can use your custom adapters.